rationalintelligence/crb/crates/crb/README.md

 <a href="https://crateful.substack.com/" target="_blank"><img src="./assets/crateful-logo.png" width="100px" /></a>

-You can find more details in my blog, [Crateful](https://crateful.substack.com/).
-I also use this framework to produce and publish a free e-magazine of the same name about Rust crates, which leverages CRB agents to generate content.
+To support the project, please subscribe to [Crateful](https://crateful.substack.com/), my newsletter about Rust crates, which gathers information using a cast of crab agents written in this framework.

 # License